tristanmontoya/StableSpectralElements.jl/docs/src/index.md

 The functionality provided by [StartUpDG.jl](https://github.com/jlchan/StartUpDG.jl) for the handling of mesh data structures, polynomial basis functions, and quadrature nodes is employed throughout this package.
 Moreover, CLOUD.jl implements dynamically dispatched strategies for semi-discrete operator evaluation using [LinearMaps.jl](https://github.com/JuliaLinearAlgebra/LinearMaps.jl), allowing for the efficient matrix-free application of tensor-product operators, including those associated with [collapsed-coordinate formulations on triangles](https://tjbmontoya.com/papers/MontoyaZinggICCFD22.pdf) as well as tetrahedra (paper to come soon).

-Discretizations employing nodal as well as modal bases are implemented, with the latter allowing for efficient and low-storage inversion of the dense elemental mass matrices arising from curvilinear meshse through the use of [weight-adjusted approximations](https://arxiv.org/abs/1608.03836).
+Discretizations employing nodal as well as modal bases are implemented, with the latter allowing for efficient and low-storage inversion of the dense elemental mass matrices arising from curvilinear meshes through the use of [weight-adjusted approximations](https://arxiv.org/abs/1608.03836).

 ## Installation